 Unique study opportunities

-- Design and conduct your own independent research project with a faculty mentor’s guidance.
+- Design and conduct your own independent research project with the guidance of a faculty mentor.

 Courses and credit